-In some cases, the courts award additional money for pain and suffering or serious losses like a permanent disability.
+In some cases, the courts award additional compensation for pain and suffering or serious life-changing incidents like a permanent disability.
 We know that money can never reverse the traumatic effects of an animal attack, but it can help you pay for the treatment you need to recover as completely as possible.

-A good lawyer shouldn’t cost you anything up-front.
+A good dog bite attorney in Duluth shouldn’t cost you anything up-front.
 At John Foy & Associates, our policy is that you don’t pay a dime unless we win you money.
 We take the financial risk of handling your case, so you can get the legal help you need right away.

-Talk to a Duluth Dog Bite Lawyer for Free
+Talk to a Duluth Dog Bite Attorney for Free

 John Foy & Associates is one of the few law firms with a solid track record of winning dog bite cases.
 Sit down with us for a free consultation and we’ll talk about your situation and tell you whether you have a case.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call our office or fill out the form to your right and get your FREE consultation today.